mullroy/pirate_hardware_interface/UPGRADE.md

 <i>$ git checkout v1.2</i><br>
 &nbsp;&nbsp;Note: switching to 'v1.2'.<br>
 &nbsp;&nbsp;You are in 'detached HEAD' state.<br>
 Only the source code was altered.
-You have to rebuild the project to get an executable that matches the latest code.
+You have to rebuild the project (qmake -makefile ; make) to get an executable that matches the source code.

 * To return to the top of the repository:<br>
 <br>$ git switch -</i><br>